14th May 2019

 Joseph Atkinson (age 19), Level 2 CITB Apprentice – employed by Atkinson Builders Ltd (formerly of Lady Lumley’s School)

 Nathan Jamieson (age 22), Level 3 CITB Advanced Apprentice – employed by Barratt Developments (Yorkshire East) and formerly of Burnholme Community College

 Rob Holmes, Head of Construction at York College said: “We are delighted to host the regional Skillbuild heat at York College again, and we are particularly pleased to have had so many of our own apprentices participating.
 This prestigious construction competition continues to drive standards in our industry and promotes best practice.
-I congratulation all the competitors who have taken part, they have demonstrated a high standard of work as well as dedication and committment to their chosen trade.”
+I congratulation all the competitors who have taken part, they have demonstrated a high standard of work as well as dedication and commitment to their chosen trade.”